verdaccio/monorepo/plugins/aws-s3-storage/README.md

     accessKeyId: your-access-key-id # optional, aws accessKeyId for private S3 bucket
     secretAccessKey: your-secret-access-key # optional, aws secretAccessKey for private S3 bucket
     sessionToken: your-session-token # optional, aws sessionToken for private S3 bucket
+    proxy: your-proxy # optional, HTTP or HTTPS proxies if you can't connect to internet directly
 ```

 The configured values can either be the actual value or the name of an environment variable that contains the value for the following options: